mendix/docs/content/apm/reference-guide/rg-2/recorder.md

 ## 3 Recorded Results

 The results of a recording are found in the **Recorded sessions** overview.
-This tab displays the recordings of the runtime(s) seperate from the browser recordings.
+This tab displays the recordings of the runtime(s) separate from the browser recordings.

 When you click a recording of the **Browser** type, the [browser recording results](browser-recorder-results) opens.
 When you click a recording of the **Server** type, the [server recording results](runtime-recorder-results) opens.